PUBLISHER TERMS AND CONDITIONS (Version 2.6)

 ICO Guide to Direct Marketing 6th September 2013.
 Page 24 (95) Organisations should therefore make sure that they keep clear records of exactly what someone has consented to.
 In particular, they should record the date of consent, the method of consent, who obtained consent, and exactly what information was provided to the person consenting.

-6.7 You take full responsibility for complaints to regulatory bodies, including the ICO and claims or complaints from recipients or data subjects resulting from data you have provided, used or selected for use for Monetise Media campaigns.
+6.7 The Publisher takes full responsibility to manage complaints, including the ICO and claims or complaints from recipients or data subjects resulting from data you have provided, used or selected for use for Monetise Media campaigns.

-6.8 You take full liability and shall indemnify Monetise Media and our Clients in full and on demand for any claims, damages awarded or fines from any regulatory body including the ICO, resulting from any complaint or judgement of noncompliance to PECR.
+6.8 The publishertake full liability and shall indemnify Monetise Media and our Clients in full and on demand for any claims, damages awarded or fines from any regulatory body including the ICO, resulting from any complaint or judgement of noncompliance to PECR.